What are rates and charges?

 How is my land valuation determined?

-The applicable land value for rating purposes is supplied by the Valuer General's Office to Council every four years.
+The applicable land value for rating purposes is supplied by the Valuer General's Office to Council every three years.

 Appeals Against Land Valuations